Walkthrough On How To Use GNOME Boxes

 Purpose of virtualization

-If you are wondering what is the purpose of virtualization and why most computer experts and developers use them a lot.
+What is the purpose of virtualization, and why do most computer experts and developers use them a lot?
 There is usually a common reason for this: TESTING.

-Developers who use Linux and writes software for Windows has to test their program on an actual Windows environment before deploying it to the end-users.
-Virtualization makes it possible for him to install and set up a Windows guest session on his Linux computer.
+Developers who use Linux and write software for Windows have to test their program on an actual Windows environment before deploying it to the end-users.
+Virtualization allows him to install and set up a Windows guest session on his Linux computer.

-Virtualization is also used by ordinary users who wish to get hands-on with their favorite Linux distro that is still in beta release, without installing it on their physical computer.
-So in the event the virtual machine crashes, the host is not affected and the important files & documents stored on the physical disk remain intact.
+Ordinary users also use virtualization to experiment with their favorite Linux distros that are still in beta release without installing them on their physical computers.
+If the virtual machine crashes, the host remains unaffected, and the critical files and documents stored on the physical disk remain intact.

-Virtualization allows you to test software built for another platform/architecture which may include ARM, MIPS, SPARC, etc on your computer equipped with another architecture such as Intel or AMD.
+Virtualization allows you to test software built for another platform/architecture, including ARM, MIPS, SPARC, etc., on your computer equipped with another architecture, such as Intel or AMD.

 Installing GNOME Boxes